cynthiatreger/double-hub-vnet-and-ars/README.md

 # 1. Suggested pre-reading

-This lab has been suggested by Daniele Gaiulli in support of his recent article on traffic segregation over mutiple ER circuits in Hub & Spoke topologies to illustrate one of the many scenarios addressed: [Danieleg82/EXR-segregation-options](https://github.com/Danieleg82/EXR-segregation-options#scenario-1c--double-hub-and-direct-peering-between-hubs--azure-route-server)
+This lab has been suggested by my networking friend Daniele Gaiulli in support of his recent article on traffic segregation over mutiple ER circuits, to illustrate one of the many scenarios addressed: [Danieleg82/EXR-segregation-options](https://github.com/Danieleg82/EXR-segregation-options#scenario-1c--double-hub-and-direct-peering-between-hubs--azure-route-server)

 And inspired by:
 -	Scenarios 4 & 5 of the [jocortems/azurehybridnetworking/ExpressRoute-Transit-with-Azure-RouteServer](https://github.com/jocortems/azurehybridnetworking/tree/main/ExpressRoute-Transit-with-Azure-RouteServer#4-multi-region--multi-nic-nvas-with-route-tables)